ssjiyobindas/AI-Chatbot-using-Keras-Sequential-Model/README.md

 * Learning rate
 * Number of epochs

-Once these are optimized the best hyperparameter configuration is used to train the model.
+Once optimized, the best hyperparameter configuration is used to train the model.

-The mddel has an early stopping mechanism, which uses the validation loss as a stopping condition.
+The model has an early stopping mechanism, which uses the validation loss as a stopping condition.
 Once the validation loss drops, the training continues for a set number of epochs and stops if there is no improvement over the historic best value.

 The pre-training process can be explored using a number of methods: